JConquers/VR_Assignment1_Jinesh-Pagaria_IMT2022044/README.md

 - **Bounding Boxes:** Drew rectangles around each detected object and saved individual object images.

 The number of detected objects (coins) was counted and visualized, individual coin images saved in `output1c` folder.
-The transformed images were saved in the `output1a` folder.

 <p align="center">
   <img src="output1c/all_steps_at_a_glance.png" alt="Grayscale" width="800"/>
 </p>